The affine Springer fiber-sheaf correspondence: Introduction

 \subsection{Relation to conjectures stemming from knot theory}

-The case of \(G=GL_n, SL_n\) is of special interest because of the applications to knot theory \cite{GORS,GNR,GH,OS,ORS,OR}.
-In particular, the characteristic polynomial of \(\gamma\in \mathfrak{gl}_n(\cK)\) defines an germ of planar curve singularity and the link of this singularity is the closure of the braid (conjugacy class) \(\beta(\gamma)\in \Br_n\).
-When $G=SL_n$, the conjecture \cite[Conjecture 2 and Proposition 4]{ORS} predicts an isomorphism between the (reduced) triply graded homology of \(\beta(\gamma)\) and \(H^*(\Sp_\gamma)\) enhanced with the perverse filtration \cite{MS,MY,MSV}.
-Notice that these papers use {\em cohomology} whereas the present work uses {\em BM homology}, but this distinction is immaterial for these numerical comparisons of multiply graded finite dimensional vector spaces.
+The case of \(G=\GL_n, \SL_n\) is of special interest because of the applications to knot theory \cite{GORS,GNR,GH,OS,ORS,OR}.
+In particular, the characteristic polynomial of a compact regular element \(\gamma\in \mathfrak{gl}_n(\cK)\) defines a germ of a planar curve singularity and the link of this singularity is the closure of the braid (conjugacy class) \(\beta(\gamma)\in \Br_n\).
+When $G=\SL_n$ and $\gamma$ is elliptic, $\beta(\gamma)$ closes to a knot and the conjecture \cite[Conjecture 2 and Proposition 4]{ORS} predicts an isomorphism between the (reduced) triply graded Khovanov-Rozansky homology of \(\beta(\gamma)\) and the cohomology of the affine Springer fiber \(H^*(\Sp_\gamma)\) enhanced with the perverse filtration \cite{MS,MY,MSV}.
+Notice that these papers use {\em cohomology} whereas the present work uses {\em BM homology}, but this distinction is immaterial for numerical comparisons of multiply graded finite dimensional vector spaces with characteristic zero coefficients.

 In this paper, we enrich the algebro-geometric side of the above conjectures by considering an infinite family of affine Springer fibers $\{\Sp_{\gamma},\Sp_{t\gamma},\Sp_{t^2\gamma},\ldots\}$.
 It is easy to see that multiplication of $\gamma$ by $t^m$ corresponds to the multiplication of the braid $\beta(\gamma)$ by $\FT^m$, the $m$-th power of the full twist braid $\FT$.
 Since $\FT$ is central in the braid group, the conjugacy class of $\beta(\gamma)\cdot \FT^m$ is determined by the conjugacy class of $\beta(\gamma)$.